Skip to content

 • __call__

-Combines multiple video clips using the selected expression operator
+Combines multiple video clips using the selected expression operator or returns a formatted version

 • combine